-The apprentice, the employer and the training provider must sign this form to confirm that they understand and agree to the following:

-- 1. The apprentice has completed the required on-programme elements of the apprenticeship and is ready for end-point assessment with EUIAS - 2.
-The apprentice will only submit their own work as part of end-point assessment - 3.
-All parties agree that end-point assessment evidence may be recorded and stored by EUIAS for quality assurance purposes - 4.
-The apprentice has been on-programme for a minimum duration of 365 days - 5.
-The apprentice has achieved the mathematics and English requirements as detailed in this document - 6.
-The apprentice, if successful, gives permission for EUIAS to request the apprenticeship certificate from the ESFA who issue the certificate on behalf of the Secretary of State - 7.
-The apprentice has been directed to the EUIAS Appeals Policy and Complaints Policy - 8.
-The employer/training provider has given the EUIAS at least three months' notice of requesting this EPA for this apprentice - 9.
-If the Gateway Eligibility Report is not completed in full, meeting all requirements, and submitted to EUIAS, the end-point assessment cannot take place

-Signed on behalf of the employer (print name): Signature: Date: Signed on behalf of the training provider (print name): Signature: Date: Apprentice's name (print): Signature: Date:
+The apprentice, the employer and the training provider must sign this form to confirm that they understand and agree to the following: The apprentice has completed the required on-programme elements of the apprenticeship and is ready for end-point assessment with EUIAS 2.
+The apprentice will only submit th The apprentice will only submit their own work as part of end-point assessment 3.
+All parties agree that end-point as assurance purposes 4.
+The apprentice has been on-prog ramme for a minimum duration of 365 days 5.
+The apprentice has achieved the r mathematics and English requirements as detailed in this document 5.
+The apprentice, if successful, gives permission for EUIAS to request the apprenticeship certificate from the ESFA who issue the certificate on behalf of the Secretary of State 7.
+The apprentice has been directed to the EUIAS Appeals Policy and Com plaints Policy 8.
+The employer/training provider has given the EUIAS at least three months' notice of requesting this EPA for this apprentice 9.
+If the Gateway Eligibility Report is not completed in full, meeting all requirements, and submitted to EUIAS, the end-point assessment cannot take place Signed on behalf of the employer (print name): Signature: Date: Signed on behalf of the training provider (print name): Signature: Date: Apprentice's name (print): Signature: Date: